Planning to travel during COVID-19: step by step

 5. Leaving through Australian border control

-Remember, your destination, transit locations and transport operators may have their own testing and vaccination requirements.
+Remember, your destination, transit locations and transport provider may still have COVID-19 requirements.

-If your destination or travel provider requires it, have the following ready when you check in to your flight
+If your destination or transport provider requires it, have the following ready when you check in to your flight:

 - your proof of vaccination